 If you decide to take part, we will ask you to visit us up to six times over the period of one year.
 The visits will be arranged to take place outside of school hours.
-The visits will take place at a site local to you.
+The visits will take place Children's Clinical Research Facility/ Ward 79, Royal Manchester Childrens Hospital.